Font size

 Grenzorse im Vordergrund, im Hintergrund die Neiße

-Grenzrose Von Park zu Park, Fotograf: linaMEDIA, Lina Herold, Rechte: Forst (Lausitz)/ EBKTM
+Grenzrose Von Park zu Park, Fotograf: linaMEDIA, Lina Herold, Bildrechte: Forst (Lausitz)/ EBKTM

 In 2015, the town of Forst celebrated its 750th anniversary.
 A festival committee was set up to prepare and organise the event.